carlosh93/SFR_HB-IRIT-UIS/README.md

 ### 5. Training of a Pix2Pix network

-Finally, all the MRI images are used to feed and train a [Pix2Pix adversarial network](https://arxiv.org/abs/1611.07004), capable of generating completely new MRI images of the liver with tumors, from the edges and tumor masks.
+Finally, all the MRI images are used to feed and train a [Pix2Pix adversarial network](https://arxiv.org/abs/1611.07004), capable of generating whole new MRI images of the liver with tumors, from the edges and tumor masks.

 As a summary, this repository provides an algorithm trained with the method described here, which will create the following elements to generate X number of cases:
 1) X new edge masks from random threshold values in a defined range, and